Scott Township, Marion County, Ohio: Geography

 No municipalities are located in Scott Township, although the unincorporated community of Kirkpatrick lies in the northern part of the township.

 Name and history

 Statewide, other Scott Townships are located in Adams, Brown, and Sandusky counties.

 Government

-The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
-Two are elected in the year after the presidential election and one is elected in the year before it.
-There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+The township is governed by a three-member board of trustees.
+These trustees are elected in November of odd-numbered years and serve four-year terms beginning on January 1 of the following year.
+Two trustees are elected the year after the presidential election, and one is elected the year before.
+Additionally, there is an elected township fiscal officer, who serves a four-year term starting on April 1 of the year after the election, which takes place in November of the year before the presidential election.
+Vacancies in either the fiscal officer position or on the board of trustees are filled by the remaining trustees.

-Police protection in Scott Township is provided by the Marion County Sheriff’s Department.
+Police protection for Scott Township is provided by the Marion County Sheriff’s Department.